zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 This geometric configuration[^24] corresponds to an [ellipsoid](https://en.wikipedia.org/wiki/Ellipsoid) of length \\(2 \alpha_1\\), height \\(2 \alpha_2\\), and width \\(2 \alpha_3\\).

 [^24]: In general, a single molecule is neither spherical nor ellipsoidal.
 However, if we consider a measurement of light scattered by a large group of randomly oriented molecules, due to the  averaging process described in Sec.
-17, it is fairly reasonable to assume that the same measurement can be reproduced fairly well by an appropriately chosen distribution of randomly oriented ellipsoids.
+17, it is fairly reasonable to assume that the same measurement can be reproduced by an appropriately chosen distribution of randomly oriented ellipsoids.

 According to Eqn.
 21.1, whenever the electric field vector \\(\bm{E_0}\\) points along one the principal axes \\(\bm{v_n}\\) of the molecule \\((n=1,2,3)\\), then so does the induced dipole moment \\(\bm{p_n}\\):